Whether you haven’t pulled an all-nighter since studying for your college exams or you stay up…

 Of course, you don’t have to bake your own challah in order to celebrate Shabbat.
 Likewise, there’s no need to feel overly stressed by preparing and cooking dinner.
 Instead, if you’re crunched for time, try whipping up some easy-to-prepare and super-fast Shabbat recipes, or make them in advance.

 In this video, Orthodox Jewish mom of eight children, Rivka Malka Perlman, gracefully teaches you how to make a Shabbat meal in 30 minutes.
-On the Land of Honey blog, you’ll find 14 make-ahead meals for Shabbat.
-All you have to do on Friday is heat them up.

 If you’ve got the time to plan ahead, or even if you don’t, we’ve put together a variety of appetizer, main dish, and dessert Shabbat recipes to add to your dinner menu.
 Many of them can also be made ahead or quickly prepared.